anita-uva/anita-uva/README.md

 * We see positivity is consistently the lowest sentiment, regardless of bias.
 And while it ranks much higher than positivity, negativity is always the second highest sentiment.
 Surprisingly, neutral is always the highest ranking sentiment for every bias.

-* When comparing headlines and articles, we see that positive sentiment for headlines is always ranked below 10%, whereas articles exhibit more positivity (over 10% in every case) within the article text.
+* When comparing headlines and article texts, we see that positive sentiment for headlines is always ranked below 10%, whereas article texts exhibit more positivity (over 10% in every case) within the article itself.
 It seems that headlines may be less positive than the article content.

 * Articles classified as "Center" bias show less negativity in their headines and their article content.
-Maybe not surprisingly, the Left and Right extremes are more likely to exhibit negatvity in their headlines and articles than the more central classifications.
+Maybe not surprisingly, the Left and Right extremes are more likely to exhibit negativity in their headlines and articles than the more central classifications.

-* The "Left" bias edges the "Right" bias with the most negatvity of any classification, in both headlines and article text.
+* The "Left" bias edges the "Right" bias with the most negativity of any classification, in both headlines and article text.

 * Center bias is narrowly the most likely to show positivity when comapred to all other biases.